Archive

 Koiwai Farm's Historic Buildings and the "Club"

 Koiwai Farm opened in 1891 (Meiji 24).
-Its name, "Koiwai," comes from the initials of the three co-founders who dreamed of pioneering a modern farm: Ono Gishin (Vice President of the Japan Railway Company), Iwasaki Yanosuke (President of Mitsubishi), and Inoue Masaru (Director General of the Japan Railway Bureau).
+Its name, "Koiwai," comes from the initials of the three co-founders who dreamed of pioneering a modern farm: Ono Gishin (Vice President of the Japan Railway Company), Iwasaki Yanosuke (President of Mitsubishi Sha), and Inoue Masaru (Director General of the Japan Railway Bureau).
 Located at the foot of Mount Iwate, the land was once a barren wilderness of volcanic ash soil.
 However, extensive development began, including soil improvement and the planting of windbreak and snowbreak forests.
 The plantations eventually expanded to cover two-thirds of the farm's land, and while protecting the farm, they also developed into a forestry business.
 Over a century of tireless effort, the barren wilderness was transformed into lush green land.
 Driving straight from Koiwai Station on the JR Tazawako Line along Prefectural Route 219 toward Mount Iwate, you'll come across a vast 3,000-hectare farm stretching from Shizukuishi Town to Takizawa City (the combined size of Chuo Ward and Minato City).
 Along this road are the main Koiwai Agricultural facilities.
 This year, 21 of the buildings, dating from the late Meiji period to the early Showa period, were designated as Important Cultural Properties by the national government.
 Most of the buildings are still in use today, including barns, warehouses, and offices.
 The headquarters area includes the "Club," designed and constructed in 1914 (Taisho 3).
 This single-story wooden building with a hipped roof and clapboard facade was built to accommodate guests, accommodate overnight stays, and host employee meetings.
 Originally constructed in 1899 (Meiji 32), the building was relocated to its current location in 1914 and extensively renovated and expanded.
 After that, a major renovation was carried out again in 1927 (Showa 2), and now it is mainly used as a conference room.

 Our old drawings of Koiwai Farm